 It may be an uncomfortable conversation for family members and caregivers to have with Dad or Grandma, but there should be a dialogue to make sure they are aware of their risks for contracting STDs and how best to prevent them.

-Home Helpers® provides non-medical assistance for seniors, the disabled and the suffering.
+Home Helpers of Clearwater provides non-medical in-home care services for seniors, the disabled and the suffering.
 Our caregivers do light housework, run errands, shop for groceries, prepare meals, assist with transportation, offer medication reminders, and so much more.
 I am happy to offer a FREE consultation, and whatever resources at my disposal, to assist with your needs.

 Home Helpers® is honored to have received the Provider of Choice 2017 & 2018 awards from Home Care Pulse, and we proudly serve male and female seniors in Clearwater, Dunedin, Palm Harbor, Safety Harbor, Tarpon Springs, Holiday, New Port Richey, Trinity, Port Richey, Hudson and surrounding areas.
 Home Helpers®…we are Making Life Easier℠